Undergraduate Course: Technology and Environment 2A: Building Environment (ARCH08028)

 On completion of this course, the student will be able to:

-- Apply key interior and exterior environmental principles in the development and testing of architectural designs using appropriate visual techniques.
+- Apply key interior and exterior environmental principles in the development, testing and analysis of architectural designs using appropriate visual techniques.

-- Recognise key interior and exterior environmental principles in a design project and communicate these concerns using appropriate visual techniques.
+- Recognise key interior and exterior environmental principles in a design project or case study, and communicate these concerns using appropriate visual techniques.

-- Demonstrate awareness of key interior and exterior environmental principles in architectural design and critically reflect on learning in the course.
+- Demonstrate an awareness of key environmental principles in architectural design and critically reflect on this learning throughout the course and in the assessment tasks which are given.

 |Brown, G. and DeKay, M. 2000.
 Sun Wind and Light, Architectural Strategies, London: Wiley.|